descention/MiningBuddy/Mining/doc/README.txt

 |   |
 |   | > PHP 4 OR OLDER BELOW WILL NOT WORK WITH MININGBUDDY
 |   |
-|   | > Noone really tried installing MiningBuddy on a "Windows Server"
+|   | > No one really tried installing MiningBuddy on a "Windows Server"
 |   |   to my knowledge by now.
 It May work.
 But I am not giving support
 |   |   for Windows in any way.
 If you use Windows and it does
 |   |   not work you are on your own.
 Sorry.